marcotrosi/tgme/README.md

 ![receiving a message](receive.png)

 ## Disclaimer
+This is a public repository but a private tool that I only share just in case someone needs a starting point.
-Use at own risk and feel free to adapt the code to your needs.
+Get inspired and adapt the code to your needs.
+USE AT OWN RISK.